Skip to main content

 subscription-id: ${{ env.ARM_SUBSCRIPTION_ID }}

-Despite the three mentioned values are not secrets, they should not be harcoded in the pipeline but shall be stored as repository or GitHub environment secrets.
-This as they are likely to be used in multiple workflows and could be changed over time.
+Although the three mentioned values are not secrets, they should not be hardcoded in the pipeline but stored as repository or GitHub environment secrets.
+This is because they are likely to be used in multiple workflows and could change over time.

 important

-Rather than specifying the azure/login action directly, you'd likely find yourself more often passing them as workflow arguments to DX Terraform Modules.
+Instead of specifying the azure/login action directly, you will often pass these values as workflow arguments to DX Terraform Modules.

-A GitHub pipeline could use GitHub environments to inherits settings, secrets, variables, permissions and other stuff.
-As Azure subscriptions are grouped by project (PROD-IO, PROD-SELFCARE, etc.) and environment (DEV-SELFCARE, UAT-SELFCARE, etc.), GitHub environments are used to get the value of a given secret depending on the current scope which comprises both.
+A GitHub pipeline can use GitHub environments to inherit settings, secrets, variables, permissions, and other configurations.
+As Azure subscriptions are grouped by project (PROD-IO, PROD-SELFCARE, etc.) and environment (DEV-SELFCARE, UAT-SELFCARE, etc.), GitHub environments are used to retrieve the value of a given secret depending on the current scope, which comprises both.

-• tenant id: the value is always the same and could be stored as repository secret
+• ARM_TENANT_ID: This value is constant and can be stored as a repository secret.

-• subscription id: if the project has a single environment it could be stored as repository secret; otherwise use an environment secret
+• ARM_SUBSCRIPTION_ID: If the project has a single environment, store it as a repository secret; otherwise, use an environment secret.

 tip

-GitHub environments and secrets may be created via Terraform using the provided DX module.
+GitHub environments and secrets can be created via Terraform using the provided DX module.

-A managed identity has a set of roles in a given subscription.
-Therefore, multiple pipelines that require the same roles can use the same managed identity, including the same GitHub environment.
+A Managed Identity has a set of roles within a given subscription.
+Multiple pipelines requiring the same roles can share the same Managed Identity and GitHub environment.

 In this case, the two Function App pipelines can share the same Managed Identity and the related GitHub environment.
 However, the Terraform code should point to a dedicated GitHub environment.